Know Your Rights

-Consumer Protection Series - Compliments of Texas Attorney General's Office
+Access the resource, Consumer Protection Series, compliments of Texas Attorney General's Office.

 One of the most frequent consumer "rip-offs" is the door-to-door sale scam.
-Products frequently sold door-to-door and misrepresented include home improvements, such as siding and storm windows, funeral service contracts, books, and magazines.
+Products that are frequently sold door-to-door and are misrepresented include home improvements, such as siding and storm windows; funeral service contracts; and books and magazines.
 Of course, not every door-to-door seller of these products makes misrepresentations.
 However, when someone solicits you at home, you should know your rights and how to avoid becoming a rip-off victim.

-*Be suspicious of anyone who says he has done other work in your city or neighborhood, but refuses to give you the names of some past customers, no matter what his excuse.
+- Be suspicious of anyone who says he has done other work in your city or neighborhood, but refuses to give you the names of some past customers, no matter what the excuse.

 Under the Texas Home Solicitation Transactions Act [Art.
 5069-13.01 VATS] the door-to-door seller must do the following:

 - Provide the consumer with a copy of the contract or receipt at the time of the sale in the appropriate language.
 For example, if the salesman and the consumer spoke in Spanish during the sale, the contract also must be in Spanish.

 - The contract or receipt must show the date of the sale, the name and address of the merchant, and a statement to the buyer of his right to cancel the contract.
 Under Texas law, you have three days to cancel your sale.
 After proper cancellation, the seller has 10 days to refund your money and return any trade-in item.

 - Provide the consumer with a notice of cancellation giving the consumer the address where he may send written notice of the cancellation.

 - If the seller made any "improvements" to your property and you want it restored to its original condition, the seller must do so.